sharpton/shotmap/README.md

 Various diversity-associated summary statistics are calucated and placed in the /ffdb/output/Alpha_diversity directory.
 If multiple samples are included, shotmap conducts statistical comparison of their differences in functional diversity.
-If a mapping file is included, shotMAP will evaluate how diveristy associates with sample covariates.
+If a metadata file is included, shotMAP will evaluate how diveristy associates with sample covariates.
 11. Identify families that stratify samples, and cluster samples by their interfamily variation.
 [Note: These analyses are only attempted if multiple samples are included in an analysis,